mLucas55/codebase-semantic-search/README.md

 ## Overview

-**Natural Language Search** — Find Python functions using plain English queries instead of grepping through code

-**Fast** — Index, search, and get results within seconds of installing Codevec

-> **Note:** Codevec currently indexes functions only.
-Module-level code is not included in search results.

-### Why Codevec over Copilot?

-**No Token Limits** — Runs entirely on lightweight local models, so you can search as much as you want without usage caps or costs
+Codevec lets you find Python functions using plain English queries when you don't know the exact keywords to grep.
+It runs entirely on lightweight local models, so your code never leaves your machine and you can search as much as you want without usage caps or costs.
+Index your codebase and start getting search results within seconds of installing the package!

-**Speed** — Often faster at finding specific functions since it's purpose-built for code search, returning results in seconds

-**Privacy** — Your code never leaves your machine
+Unlike general-purpose AI assistants, Codevec is purpose-built for code search—no token limits, no API calls, and often faster at pinpointing specific functions.

+> **Note:** Codevec currently indexes Python functions only.
+Module-level code is not indexed.

 ## Quick Start